cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 the emulator, depending on the state of the virtual device when the backup is run.
 In general it is best to run the backup while the launcher is open.

-Note that currently opened DBs cannot be backed up.
-This is particularly noticeable on OS1 and OS2 where the launcher opens on top of the running application.
-Try switching to another app if CloudpilotEmu complains about failed databases.

 # Device reset

 The device can be reset by selecting "reset" from the menu.